How “Neutral” Professional Language Shapes Family Dispute Outcomes

 Mediated Communication and Subtle Power Shifts

 Mediated communication relies heavily on reframing.
 How a mediator or professional restates a concern can determine whether a party feels heard or dismissed.
+This becomes particularly important in emotionally intense disputes, where careful communication management is essential.
+In these situations, mediators often rely on strategies used in high-conflict family mediation to stabilise discussions and keep negotiations constructive.

 For example, reframing accusations into shared concerns can: